khulnasoft/tracker/docs/docs/advanced/data-sources/builtin/process-tree.md

 ## Using the Process Tree

-The process tree is only available internally, to tracker's components, but, through the [datasource](../overview.md) mechanism, signatures are able to query the tree data using the data source process tree API.
+The process tree is only available internally, to tracee's components, but, through the [datasource](../overview.md) mechanism, signatures are able to query the tree data using the data source process tree API.

 ### Accessing the Process Tree Data Source